Propagators Beyond The Standard Model: Interpreting the propagators

-To make clear to the reader, we highlight the reason to define the amplitude of propagation and not directly the propagator.
-In the last equation above, we leave two factors to be further fixed, $\upsilon$ and $\xi$.
-As we shall see, both parameters depends on the kind of the spinor and the right appreciation of the related dynamics.
+where we leave the two factors $\upsilon$ and $\xi$ to be fixed by the type of spinor and its dynamical character (that is, again, by the differential order of the field equations).

-That said, in the next sections we will derive the amplitude of propagation and also investigate the structure of the propagators for the quite recent theories that are in the scope of BSM theories.
+In the next sections, we will derive the amplitude of propagation and also investigate the structure of the propagators for the quite recent theories that are in the scope of BSM theories.